AmigaMaster/Simple-Game-Solutions/solutions/T/Technobabylon-EN.md

 #### 7.2.1.
 Dome

 - TALK TO Dr. Chigwa
-  - **NOTE:** The description of the plant you need to sample (changes for each playthrough), for example `Orchidaceae Isotria`, and `Red flowers, spiny toxic leaves, long fruit`
+  - **NOTE:** The description of the plant you need to sample (changes for each playthrough), for example`Red flowers, spiny toxic leaves, long fruit`
 - LOOK AT **all plants** until you find the one matching the description.
-It will be here or in the Production Lab to the left:
+It will be here, in the Production Lab to the left or in the growth lab ()
   - >**ACHIEVEMENT:** Microbiologist (1/5)
     >- USE `DNA Sampler` on plant
 - USE `DNA Sampler` on Gene Sequencer